bascar2020/sanbartolodonations/README.md

-Register donations for people affected by COVID19 in San Bartolome la Merced
+Register donations for people affected by COVID 19 in San Bartolome la Merced

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).